o-sam-o/Beer.angular/README.md

 * Add endless scroll
 * Make landscape on phone 3 images wide
 * Add offline support
-* Opening the about dialog takes you back to the gateway
 * Page number doesnt reset when creating a new search request
 * Search doesnt work when done from a detail page
 * Should have brewer pages, detail page should link to brewer pages and